DBMS - Indexing

 B+ tree entries are deleted at the leaf nodes.

 The target entry is searched and deleted.

-If it is in internal node, delete and replace with the entry from the left position.
+If it is an internal node, delete and replace with the entry from the left position.

-If distribution from left and right is not possible
+If distribution is not possible from left or from right, then

 Merge the node with left and right to it.